 The 529 Savings Plan is a more traditional way to save for college.
 You save money in the account, invest the funds based on your investment goals and risk tolerance, and use the money you accumulate for expenses at any college nationwide.

 The money you or your child has available to pay for their education depends on how much you save and how your investments perform.
 Most 529 plans offer a limited menu of mutual funds, although a few allow account owners to invest in equity-indexed annuities, certificates of deposit, and other types of investments.

 2. Prepaid Tuition Plans

-Prepaid tuition plans are savings plans that allow you to pay for future university tuition prices at today’s rates.
-Under a prepaid plan, you make fixed payments for a fixed time period, and the state guarantees the cost of college tuition when your child attends college.
-Today’s payments lock in tomorrow’s prices.
+Prepaid tuition plans are savings plans that allow you to pay for future tuition at today’s rates.
+Under a prepaid plan, you make fixed payments for a set time period and the state locks in the cost of tuition when your child attends college.

 Disadvantages of 529 Plans